Finding great teen birthday party ideas can feel a bit daunting.

 If your family has been a fan of the show Amazing Race on CBS, then an amazing race birthday party might just be what you and your teen have been looking for.

 The idea of putting together clues and a whole game circuit might feel a little overwhelming but I have a very complete guide on how to successfully plan an amazing race birthday party from start to finish.
 It contains a complete printable party package and lots of challenges ideas.
+Just think of my party plan as your blueprint for the big day.
+My party set even includes party invitations to make this a super easy theme to pull off.

-One of the advantages of an amazing race party is that it can accommodate a rather large number of kids since you can break the party guests down into teams of two to 6 people.
+One of the advantages of an amazing race party is that it can accommodate a rather large number of kids since you can break the party guests down into teams of 2 to 6 people.

 Find lots more Amazing Race party tips here